 It is a heartbreaking headline that we see each and every summer…”Infant dies after being left in car.”
-On average 37 children die each year in the US as a result of being left in a hot vehicle, and in 2019, 51 children died from heat-related deaths after being left in hot cars.
+On average 37 children die each year in the US as a result of being left in a hot vehicle, and in 2019, a record number of 51 children died from heat-related deaths after being left in hot cars.
 As a parent, it is gut-wrenching and nauseating to even consider that such a tragedy could ever happen to you, but in the vast majority of these cases, these tragedies strike in very loving, caring, and “typical” families.
 Some may say “I could never forget my child, that just wouldn’t happen,” but can you guarantee that?

 How many mornings do you leave your house and in a forgetful moment, think “Did I close the garage/turn off the coffee pot/lock the door?”
 How many times have you been preoccupied with thinking about a major presentation on the way to work?
 Have you gotten on your phone on your drive into work and become consumed with your conversation?
 And how many times has your usual morning routine been rerouted for one of a hundred different reasons?
 It is typically a change in the usual routine or a distraction that can be the culprit of forgetting about precious cargo.
 Perhaps Daddy is in charge of morning drop off when he usually just heads into work, or maybe you have a sick little one who is staying with grandma for the day, and she has plans to run errands all day and forgets that the child is in her care.
 Accidents can happen, even to those who think “that would never happen to me.”